FAIR2-for-research-software/Documentation/README.md

-# Research Sofware Documentation
+# Research Software Documentation

 This repository contains a course on documenting research software that has been created using [The Carpentries Workbench](https://carpentries.github.io/workbench).

 ## Course description

 This course will introduce you to the different ways we can provide guidance to future users and maintainers of our code.
-These range from the very simple, just as leaving a few handy notes, to the complex, generating a reference website that includes tutorials and a detailed reference.
+These coding best practices range from the very simple, such as leaving a few handy notes, to the complex, generating a reference website that includes tutorials and a detailed reference.
 The right approach for your projects will probably be a blend of these, and depends on the context and your audience.

 ## Why document software?